Is Your Pet's Repetitive Action a Cause for Concern?

 How Physically Healthy Is Your Pet?

-I recommend taking your dog or cat to the veterinarian for a wellness exam to ensure the source of the repetitive behavior is indeed behavioral and not a physical condition, such as thyroid disease, that needs to be addressed.
-And of course I always recommend optimizing the physical health of your dog or cat by:
+It’s best to take your dog or cat to the veterinarian for a wellness exam to ensure the source of the repetitive behavior is indeed behavioral and not a physical condition, such as thyroid disease, that needs to be addressed.
+And of course you should optimize the physical health of your dog or cat by:

-In my experience, there are very few extremely healthy, physically active pets with intractable compulsive disorders, so I can't overstate the importance of helping your dog or cat be as healthy and active as possible.
+There are very few extremely healthy, physically active pets with intractable compulsive disorders, so it’s important to help your dog or cat be as healthy and active as possible.

 Tips for Dog Parents